bkio/CrossCloudKit/README.md

 - Memory-efficient operations with streaming support
 - Cluster and sentinel support for high availability

+#### Basic Memory Service
+- Cross-process file-based storage using JSON serialization
+- Cross-process mutex locking with automatic expiration using OS-level named mutexes
+- Thread-safe and process-safe operations for concurrent access
+- Key-value storage, list operations, and distributed locking
+- Automatic file cleanup and expiration handling
+- No external dependencies required (perfect for development and single-machine deployments)

+### PubSub Services

+#### Basic Pub/Sub Service
+- Cross-process message delivery using file-based storage and polling
+- Cross-process subscription management with OS-level mutex synchronization
+- Message persistence and delivery across multiple processes on the same machine
+- Topic-based routing with cross-process visibility
+- Automatic message cleanup and subscription management
+- No external dependencies required (perfect for development and single-machine deployments)

 ## 🚀 Advanced Use Cases

 ### Multi-Cloud Deployment